LokiTechnologies/EqualAreaCartogram/README.md

 4. Iterate 3. until all bins only have 1 point in them.
 This will lead to a matrix that is something like the image below
 ![Post-Shunt Grid](https://raw.githubusercontent.com/rishsriv/equalareacartogram/master/demo_images/grid_post_shunt.png "Post-Shunt Grid")

 5. Convert the matrix obtained from point 4 into an SVG with hexagon polygons.
-The algorithm is based on
+The code for this is based on the excellent [chorogrid library] (https://github.com/Prooffreader/chorogrid) by David Taylor.
 ![Hex Map](./demo_images/map.svg)

 ### Input